yuzhaouoe/yuzhaouoe.github.io/_posts/2024-10-18-ViT in pure JAX.md

     return down_proj
 ```

-Self attention, the only catch here is to project into multiple heads and back.
+Now self attention, the only catch here is to project into multiple heads and then concatenate back
 ```python
 def self_attention(x, attn_params):
     # unpack the parameters
     q_w, k_w, v_w, q_b, k_b, v_b = attn_params
     n, d_k = x.shape   # n and d_k are the sequence length of the input and the hidden dimension